- The University of the South (B.S., 2006)

 - Emory University School of Law (J.D., 2012, with honors)

 - United States District Court for the District of Nebraska

 Carter F. Thurman practices in the Firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
 As a trial team member, Mr. Thurman's experience includes prosecuting commercial contract claims against a large company that formerly co-owned and operated a chemical plant under both breach of contract and contractual indemnification causes of action with hundreds of millions of dollars at stake.
-His experience also includes representing large pharmaceutical companies in products liability litigation, where he has authored a wide variety of motions and briefs, including summary judgment.
+He has also represented large pharmaceutical companies in products liability litigation, where he has authored a wide variety of motions and briefs, including summary judgment.
 He relies on his prior work as a groundwater hydrologist to represent clients in toxic tort and groundwater contamination matters involving various chemicals, including PFAS.

 Mr. Thurman received his J.D. from Emory University School of Law, with honors.
 He received his M.S. in Environmental Science and Engineering from Colorado School of Mines, and his B.S. in Natural Resources from The University of the South, where he was a member of the Order of the Gownsmen and a member of the Sewanee Baseball Team.